-The financial statements have been prepared in accordance with HKFRSs issued by HKICPA and the Hong Kong Companies Ordinance (the "CO").
+The financial statements have been prepared in accordance with HKFRSs issued by the HKICPA and the Hong Kong Companies Ordinance (the "CO").

-The financial statements have been prepared on the historical costs basis.
+The financial statements have been prepared on the historical costs basis at the end of each reporting period.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.